Have you been told you may have a larger than average baby? One of the leading concerns with carrying a macrosomic baby is shoulder dystocia.

 Have an educated discussion with your provider on what their typical care plan looks like and what actions they would take or suggest leading up to birth.
 Ask the provider their comfort level on assisting in a shoulder dystocia situation.
 A large baby is not an indication that a Cesarean section is needed or the best plan of care.

-In addition to a conversation with a provider, we can help you with some steps to create the most room for a baby to fit out of the pelvis in our article, Get that BIG Baby out of Your Vagina.
+In addition to a conversation with a provider, we can help you with some steps to create the most room for a baby to fit out of the pelvis in our article, Delivering a Large Baby Vaginally.

-You can also listen to Alli’s story where she delivered a 10 lb VBAC babe and we talk more about shoulder dystocia.
+You can also listen to episode 8 on our podcast.
+Allie tells her story where she delivered a 10 lb VBAC babe and we talk more about shoulder dystocia.